kyunghyuncho/rl-pong/README.md

 useful anyway.
 I'll list them here with brief descriptions:

-* -iw: this should be used. without this flag, it will not correct the gradient with the importance weights.
+* -iw: this should be used. without this flag, it will not correct the gradient with the importance weights. <= necessary
-* -critic-aware: this should be used. probably not necessary, but it seems to help at least from experiences.
+* -critic-aware: this should be used. probably not necessary, but it seems to help at least from experiences. <= necessary
-* -update-every: it accumulates the gradients over this many forward-backwad procedures.
+* -update-every: it accumulates the gradients over this many forward-backwad procedures. <= necessary with memory limitation
-* -n-value, -n-policy: the number of updates taken per iteration. i thought of this as a quantity similar to an epoch in supervised learning.
+* -n-value, -n-policy: the number of updates taken per iteration. i thought of this as a quantity similar to an epoch in supervised learning. <= robust
-* -n-simulators, -n-cores: it collects episodes from multiple processes, and each process runs on n-cores many cpu cores.
+* -n-simulators, -n-cores: it collects episodes from multiple processes, and each process runs on n-cores many cpu cores. <= depends on the resource
-* -priority-ratio: a portion of the experience replay buffer can be reserved for highly rewarding tuples (i.e., tuples with high return.)
+* -priority-ratio: a portion of the experience replay buffer can be reserved for highly rewarding tuples (i.e., tuples with high return.) <= not necessary
-* -store-ratio: if your buffer size is small, you may not want to store all the tuples from a new experiences, as it will decrease the diversity of the tuples and make them correlated heavily. use this to store only a small portion.
+* -store-ratio: if your buffer size is small, you may not want to store all the tuples from a new experiences, as it will decrease the diversity of the tuples and make them correlated heavily. use this to store only a small portion. <= not necessary

 ## Pong-ram-v0